gpitt71/gemact-code/gemact/source/gemanalytics.rst

 **Andrea Biancheri** (*Business Expert, Contributor*)

 I have been working in the reinsurance industry for more than 15 years.
-Currently, I am a pricing actuary in P&C reinsurance field.
+Currently, I am a pricing actuary in P&C reinsurance.

-In the past I have been leading seminars in Risk Theory and Reinsurance Analytics at Università Cattolica del Sacro Cuore di Milano.
+In the past, I have been leading seminars in Risk Theory and Reinsurance Analytics at Università Cattolica del Sacro Cuore di Milano.

 I hold a 'laurea' in Actuarial Sciences from Università Università 'La Sapienza' di Roma.
-I am fellow member of the Italian (ISOA, ONA) and Swiss (SAV) associations of actuaries.
+I am a fellow member of the Italian (ISOA, ONA) and Swiss (SAV) associations of actuaries.